hcmlab/discover-modules/modules/lens/README.md

 - `provider` (`str`) : `ollama_chat`, The model provider
 - `model` (`str`) : `llama2`,  The llm model to use
 - `language` (`str`) : `en`,`de`,  The language in which the instructions are written
-- `turn_based_analysis` (`bool`) : `True`, If set to true speaking the main transcript and the context transcript will be aggregated into speaking turn pairs.
+- `turn_based_analysis` (`bool`) : `False`, If set to false the main transcript will be processed segment by segment.
+If set to true the main transcript and the context transcript will be aggregated into speaking turn pairs.
+This can be useful to analyze interactions in a dialogue.
-If set to false only the main transcript will be processed in single segments.

 ### IO